PCarpenter626/SMU_Bootcamp_Project-1/California Analysis README.md

 ## Additional Information
 ![This graph shows total and avg days of a wildfire per year](https://github.com/user-attachments/assets/2e7363ac-5747-40fd-9427-a1266ab010b3)
+- This graph shows the total and average days of a wildfire per year

 After cleaning, the final dataset was successfully exported to the output folder for analysis.